paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 Big Design asks us to think about outcomes over outputs – not just "did the tool publish the page?" but "did the right people get to publish at all?"

 **Docsify-This example:**
-Traditional publishing workflows store content within the platform: configure → write → format → publish → maintain.
-That structure confines content and creates "walled gardens."
-Docsify-This changes the structure: your files stay where you originally store them (e.g. GitHub), Docsify-This provides the lens.
+Traditional publishing workflows store content within the platform...
+Docsify-This changes the structure: your files stay where you originally store them.
+It doesn't eliminate every upstream barrier.
+Getting your file onto GitHub or Codeberg is still a step.
+But it removes the publishing and maintenance friction that traditionally follows.

 This is a common open-source challenge – Big Design often gets far less attention than the interface itself, leaving less tech-savvy users behind.
 Docsify-This was designed with that gap in mind.